gavinlyonsrepo/cylon/Readme.md

 * gdrive(AUR) – to sync to google drive
 * lostfiles(AUR) – to scan for lostfiles
 * Arch-audit(AUR) Uses data collected by the Arch CVE Team.

-Note1 : gnu-netcat and openbsd-netcat peform same function, only 1 can be or needs to be installed.
+* Note1 : gnu-netcat and openbsd-netcat peform same function,
+only 1 can be or needs to be installed, both included due to conflicts
-Note2 : Cower and Pacaur are both AUR helpers you can install one or both depending on preference.
+* Note2 : Cower and Pacaur are both AUR helpers you can install one or both depending on preference.

 Functions/menu options